Legal history of the Catholic Church

-The Catholic Church utilizes the oldest continuously functioning legal system in the West, much later than Roman law but predating the evolution of modern European civil law traditions.
+The Catholic Church utilizes the oldest continuously functioning legal system in the West, evolving much later than Roman Law but predating the evolution of modern Continental European and Latin American Civil Law or Anglophone Common Law traditions.
 The history of Latin canon law can be divided into four periods: the jus antiquum, the jus novum, the jus novissimum and the Code of Canon Law.
 In relation to the Code, history can be divided into the jus vetus (all law before the Code) and the jus novum (the law of the Code, or jus codicis).
-Eastern canon law developed separately.
+The main sources of Catholic Canon Law from the High Middle Ages to the 1917 Code of Canon Law were collectively known as the Corpus Iuris Canonici (Not to be confused with the Roman Law Corpus Iuris Civilis).
+Roman Law and Catholic Canon Law share many similarities and the latter was strongly influenced by the former, encapsulated in a popular historical maxim: Ecclesia vivit lege Romana (The Church lives by Roman Law).
+Eastern Catholic canon laws originated independently but were later heavily influenced by and synthesized with Latin canon law, while Eastern Orthodox, Oriental Orthodox, and Nestorian canon laws developed entirely separately from the East-West schism, Chalcedonian schism, and Nestorian schism, respectively.
+Protestant canon law originated from Catholic canon law before splitting off following the Reformation.